paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Subsec. (m)(11)(A)(v).
 Pub.
 L. 103–403, § 202, added cl. (v).

-Subsec. (m)(11)(D).
+Subsec. (m)(11)(C), (D).
 Pub.
-L. 103–403, § 208(b), (c), temporarily added subpar.
+L. 103–403, § 208(b), (c), temporarily substituted “; and” for period at end of subpar.
+(C) and added subpar.
 (D) which read as follows: “the term ‘economically distressed area’, as used in paragraph (4), means a county or equivalent division of local government of a State in which the small business concern is located, in which, according to the most recent data available from the Bureau of the Census, Department of Commerce, not less than 40 percent of residents have an annual income that is at or below the poverty level.”.
 See Effective and Termination Dates of 1994 Amendment note below.

 Subsec. (m)(12).
 Pub.
 L. 103–403, § 201, added par.
 (12).